Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Methodology

-Except for collision avoidance, one difficulty lying in the roundabout scenario is that the road boundaries are usually irregular and can hardly be well represented by closed-form expressions.
-To handle these problems, we propose a linearization method that can theoretically be applied to road boundary constraints of any shape.
-We first extract all road boundaries in the roundabout scenario and then perform dense sampling on the boundaries to turn them into a point cloud, denoted as $\mathcal{M}$.
+To handle irregular road boundaries, we propose a linearization method that can theoretically be applied to road boundary constraints of any shape.
+We first extract all road boundaries in the scenario and then perform dense sampling on the boundaries to turn them into a point cloud, denoted as $\mathcal{M}$.
 Then, the nearest neighbor search is performed on $\mathcal{M}$ to obtain the closest boundary point corresponding to the vehicle location at each timestamp:

 where $p^i_{\beta b,\tau}$ is the point closest to $p^i_{\beta,\tau}$ within $\mathcal{M}$.
 We then construct the unit vector pointing from $p^i_{\beta b,\tau}$ to $p^i_{\beta,\tau}$, denoted as $\vec{n}^i_{\beta,\tau}$.
 With the same logic of (\ref{collisionAvoidanceAll}), the linearized road boundary constraints can be expressed as